Timms42/Tutor_allocation/README.md

-INSTRUCTIONS FOR CREATING THE EXCEL SPREADSHEET OF AVAILABILITIES Supported spreasheet file types are xls, xlsx, xlsm, xlsb, odf, ods, odt, and csv.
+INSTRUCTIONS FOR CREATING THE EXCEL SPREADSHEET OF AVAILABILITIES Supported spreasheet file types are xls, xlsx, xlsm, xlsb, odf, ods, odt, and csv. example_spreadsheet.xlsx provides a template/example of the availability spreadsheet.

 Workshop times & column names:
   -   1st column should be called 'Full name'